Senior Tech Corner: The Tech Terms You Need to Know to Stay Relevant

 Consider this: the Internet is an endless collection of networks around the world that can send information to one another.
 Technically speaking, the word "Internet" is a combination of the terms "international" and "network."

 Also, a keyboard is known as the keys you can use to type commands onto your computer.
 Similar to the typewriters of yore, a computer keyboard has extra special keys to conduct certain functions.
+You can find a keyboard for seniors with bigger letters on the buttons for easy seeing.

 Also, a link is an underlined or highlighted string of words on a website that can take you to a completely different web page.
 Typically, a hyperlink will look like a series of underline words.
 In other cases, it can look like a clickable picture.